Learn and study general biblical subjects with a Bible quiz.

 Answer: Three days.

-Jesus died at the ninth hour and was placed in the tomb on Friday and stayed there three days.
+Friday (day 1): Jesus died at the ninth hour and was placed in the tomb.

-He lay in the tomb all day Saturday.
+Saturday (day 2): Jesus lay in the tomb all day.

 The Jewish day starts and ends at sundown.

-Jesus lay for three days in the tomb after his resurrection.
+Therefore, Jesus lay for three days in the tomb after his crucifixion.

 Matthew 27:62-66